flaviojala/Sr.-Lead-Project/README.md

 ### Scrum Team

-- Scrum Master - Rotation between the team
+- Scrum Master - Rotation between the team;
-- Product Owner - Estiven Salinas
+- Product Owner - Estiven Salinas;
 - Developers -

 ### Scrum Events

-- Two weeks sprints
+- Two weeks sprints;
-- Sprint start mondays - planning
+- Sprint start mondays - planning;
-- Daylies during sprint time - 5 min max for each
+- Daylies during sprint time - 5 min max for each;
-- One day before nobody can push to repository
+- One day before nobody can push to repository;
-- Sprint closing fridays - Demo/Review and Retro
+- Sprint closing fridays - Demo/Review and Retro.

 ### Definition of Ready

-- The task's name is clear so the team can understand the story at first sight.
+- The task's name is clear so the team can understand the story at first sight;
 - The task is described from the user's point of view, in the following format:
   _"As a [**actor**] I want [**action**] so that [**achievement**]"_
-- Acceptance criteria list about what the task needs to achieve.
+- Acceptance criteria list about what the task needs to achieve;
-- Task size has been estimaded (Fibonacci)
+- Task size has been estimaded (Fibonacci);
-- Task is independent (it does not depend on the conclusion of another task)
+- Task is independent (it does not depend on the conclusion of another task);
-- All Scrum team members has a clearly understanding of the user stories
+- All Scrum team members has a clearly understanding of the user stories.

 ### Definition of Done

-- Automated tests are passing
+- Automated tests are passing;
-- CI/CD build is passing
+- CI/CD build is passing;
-- Code reviewed
+- Code reviewed;
-- Documentation related to the task are updated
+- Documentation related to the task are updated;
-- Acceptance criteria items are met
+- Acceptance criteria items are met.

 #### Conclusion
 The work is ready when the requirements are clear and the team has the capability to give an estimation time and garantee that the work can be delived accordingly to the user stories, and is done once everything is completed and we can ship to production.
 In addition, the criteria on what it means to have the work ready or done can vary from each Product Owner or Sprint.